 Although not recommended by many, the issue can be handled simply by connecting the regulators in parallel, as shown in the following diagram.

 Here we can see the terminals of the all the three ICs connected in parallel except the output pins which are terminated with individual diodes.

 However the above connection might face a crucial drawback.
 Since all the ICs wouldn't have precisely identical characteristics and specs could vary with their current limits, and ultimately lead to one of them supplying greater amount of current than the other, and overheating in the course.

 Although this won't pose a threat to the ICs as these are always thermally protected from inside, it's never a good idea to have a semiconductor device sizzle unnecessarily.

 The issue can be very easily tackled by connecting the counterparts over a common heatsink, as shown in the diagram below.

 Since the tab for the ICs connect with their identical common leads (ground lead), doesn't need any sort of isolation in the form of mica isolation kit etc.

-Just get them on-board over a common aluminium plate and now you can relax as the heat dissipation across the plate would result in correct transition of heat enabling each one with an equal share of current at their respective outputs which in return would result in an optimally combined higher current outputs, as required.
+Just make sure to put them over a common aluminium plate, and then you can relax as the heat dissipation across the plate would result in correct transition of heat enabling each one with an equal share of current at their respective outputs which in return would result in an optimally combined higher current outputs, as required.